 – As you will see, the schedule is a calendar covering 12 weeks of cultivation altogether, where the first 2 are for the vegetative growth cycle, and the remaining 10 for flowering.
 The last 2 weeks of flowering no fertilizers should be added to the irrigation because during that period the roots must be washed, so you only irrigate with water.

 – If you look at the nutrition programme on this chart, you will see that the weeks of the flowering cycle can be distinguished into 4 phases where the amounts of nutrients change significantly from one to the other.
 The first phase is the pre-bloom phase, which lasts 2 weeks, the next phase is the bloom phase, which is the next 3 weeks, then comes the fattening phase which lasts 3 more weeks, and the last phase would be the ripening, which takes place at the same time as the root washing.
-As you know, there are cannabis varieties that are harvested weeks earlier than others, so we have to adapt this fertilization schedule to the plants we are growing.
+As you know, there are marijuana seeds that are harvested weeks earlier than others, so we have to adapt this fertilization schedule to the plants we are growing.

 – The measurement unit for these liquid fertilizers is ml/l (millilitre per litre).
 This means that for every litre of irrigation water the amount of millilitres indicated on the chart at that time must be diluted.